openharmony/third_party_fsverity-utils/README.md

     fsverity digest file --compact --for-builtin-sig | tr -d '\n' | xxd -p -r | openssl smime -sign -in /dev/stdin ...
 ```

-### With IMA

-IMA support for fs-verity is planned.

 ## Notices

 fsverity-utils is provided under the terms of the MIT license.
 A copy
 of this license can be found in the file named [LICENSE](LICENSE).

-Send questions and bug reports to linux-fscrypt@vger.kernel.org.
+Send questions and bug reports to fsverity@lists.linux.dev.

 Signed release tarballs for fsverity-utils can be found on
 [kernel.org](https://kernel.org/pub/linux/kernel/people/ebiggers/fsverity-utils/).

 ## Contributing

-Send patches to linux-fscrypt@vger.kernel.org with the additional tag
+Send patches to fsverity@lists.linux.dev with the additional tag
 `fsverity-utils` in the subject, i.e. `[fsverity-utils PATCH]`.
 Patches should follow the Linux kernel's coding style.
 A
 `.clang-format` file is provided to approximate this coding style;